boaks/zephyr-coaps-client/docu/BUILDTRACK.md

 nrfjprog --program build/zephyr/merged.hex --sectorerase --verify -r
 ```

 without `west`.
-If it's the initial device setup and no update, use
+If it's the initial image with the device setup, use

 ```sh
 nrfjprog --program build/zephyr/merged.hex --chiperase --verify -r
 ```

-If you want to protect the firmware from bein read via jlink, use
+If you want to protect the firmware from being read via jlink, use

 ```sh
 nrfjprog --rbp all